djoshea/matudp/simulink/cerebus/Readme.md

 - Add `matudp/simulink` and all subfolders to the Matlab path.

 - Build the required Mex files `xpcnbexpose.c` and `xpcnbfree.c`.
-You can do this by running `buildMexCode.m`
+You can do this by `cd`ing into the `matudp/simulink/cerebus` directory and running `buildMexCode.m`.
+You will need to have setup a mex compiler for this to work, but chances are you've already done this.

 - If you would like serialization / deserialization code for the Cerebus buses to be auto-generated for you by `BusSerialize`, then you need to specify a path in which to save the generated code, i.e. by running